MateBoy/knowledge-base/languages/english/beautiful-nouns.md

 ### Ailurophile
 A cat lover

+### Anathema
+ something or someone that one vehemently dislikes
+ *racial hatred was anathema to her.*

 ### Avarice
 extreme greed for wealth or material gain
 *he was rich beyond the dreams of avarice*